skoppe/spasm/README.md

 ## WIP

-- Generated CSS stylesets from D are currently disabled.
-- Currently no memory is freed.
+- Currently no memory is freed
-- The generated webassembly binaries needs manual stripping to reduce code bloat.
-- Most js host api's are missing (xhr, localstorage, etc.).
+- Do hot module reloading
+- Render to string

 ## How the SPA framework works